rust-vmm/kvm/kvm-ioctls/README.md

 ## Supported Platforms

-The kvm-ioctls can be used on x86_64, aarch64 and riscv64 (experimental).
+The kvm-ioctls can be used on x86_64, aarch64, riscv64 (experimental) and loongarch64 (experimental).